History of the British National Party

-Foundation: 1982
+Foundation (1982)

 The British National Party was founded by the extreme-right political activist John Tyndall, who had been involved in Neo-Nazi groups since the late 1950s.
 He had led the far-right National Front (NF) throughout most of the 1970s, although resigned in 1980, complaining that homosexuals like Martin Webster held senior positions within the party.
 He established his own rival group, the New National Front (NNF), in June 1980, hoping that his breakaway group could eventually be re-merged back into the NF.
 In January 1981, Tyndall was contacted by the far right activist Ray Hill, who was in reality a spy for the anti-fascist magazine Searchlight.
 Hill suggested that Tyndall establish a new political party through which he could unite many smaller extreme-right groups.
 While Hill's real intention had been to cause further schism among the British far right, Tyndall liked the idea.
 Tyndall made suggestions of unity to a number of other small extreme-right groups and together they established a Committee for Nationalist Unity (CNU) in January 1982.
-In March 1982 the CNU held a conference at Charing Cross Hotel.
+In March 1982, the CNU held a conference at the Charing Cross Hotel.
 The fifty extreme-rightists in attendance agreed that they would establish a new political party, to be known as the British National Party.

 Tyndall was to be the leader of this new party, with the majority of its members coming from the NNF, although others were defectors from the NF, British Movement, British Democratic Party, and Nationalist Party.
 The party was formerly launched at a press conference held in a Victoria hotel on 7 April 1982.
 It was therefore dominated by ex-NF members and inherited that party's tradition of racial nationalism.
 Tyndall had led the NF on two occasions, and prior to that had been involved in several Neo-Nazi groups, having been involved in the National Socialist Movement during the early 1960s and then founded his own Greater Britain Movement in 1964.